wpswings/subscriptions-for-woocommerce/README.txt

 * Subscription status will be on hold when order status fails.
 * Subscriptions will automatically be canceled when the order is canceled.
 * Include any type of recurring product to sell in your store.
-* Show recurring frequency in the Subscription List Table.
+* Show recurring frequency in the WooCommerce Subscription List Table.
 * Multistep setup for auto configurations of the Subscription WooCommerce plugin and its requirements.
 * Enable log.
 Store managers require these log files and WooCommerce developers can automatically generate them based on specific logging parameters.
 * Use popular payment gateways with subscriptions for WooCommerce.
 * Email notifications for failed subscription renewal orders.

-== SUBSCRIPTIONS FOR WOOCOMMERCE PLUGIN MEET YOUR REQUIREMENT, SO == [**Download Now!!**](https://downloads.wordpress.org/plugin/subscriptions-for-woocommerce.zip)
+== THE WOOCOMMERCE SUBSCRIPTION PLUGIN CAN MEET ALL YOUR REQUIREMENTS!
+SO, WHY DELAY? == [**Download Now!!**](https://downloads.wordpress.org/plugin/subscriptions-for-woocommerce.zip)

 == WHAT IS INCLUDED IN OUR FREE SUBSCRIPTIONS FOR WOOCOMMERCE PLUGIN ==